mohitpai/journey-optimizer.en/help/using/campaigns/modify-stop-campaign.md

 ---
 title: Modify or stop a campaign
-description: Learn how to creamodify or stop an activated campaign in [!DNL Journey Optimizer]
+description: Learn how to modify, stop or duplicate live campaigns in [!DNL Journey Optimizer]
 feature: Overview
 topic: Content Management
 role: User
 level: Intermediate
-hide: yes
-hidefromtoc: yes
 exl-id: 1b88c84e-9d92-4cc1-b9bf-27a2f1d29569
 ---
-# Modify or stop a campaign {#modify-stop-campaign}
+# Manage live campaigns {#modify-stop-campaign}

-Once a campaign has been activated, you can edit or stop it at any time.
-To do this, follow the steps below.
+Once a campaign has been activated, you can modify or stop it at any time.
+These operations are available for campaigns with a recurring execution only.

+Additionally, you can duplicate live campaigns (executed once or with a recurring execution) to create new ones.

-## Modify an activated campaign {#modify}
+## Modify a recurring campaign {#modify}

-To modify and create a new version of a campaign, follow these steps:
+To modify and create a new version of a recurring campaign, follow these steps:

 1. Open the campaign then click the **[!UICONTROL Modify campaign]** button.